Oregon / Clackamas County

 What is the housing market like in Rhododendron, OR?

-Rhododendron’s housing market is stable, with a median home price of $430,000 and an owner-occupied rate of nearly 65%.
-Home values have appreciated by over 5% in the past year, making this a solid choice for buyers seeking long-term value.
+The local housing market is strong, with a median home price of $430,000 and an owner-occupied rate of nearly 65%.
+The market has seen a 5.2% appreciation over the past year, and rental vacancy rates remain moderate at 4.8%.
+Rhododendron offers a mix of stability and opportunity for both buyers and renters.

 $430,000